A Message From the Chair

 - Note that we send out information to students via their CSUSB account.
 We do not normally send out information through non-CSUSB accounts, so get in the habit of checking your CSUSB email.

-- Faculty office hours will be “virtual” rather than in-person.
-Many faculty members have the ability to hold Zoom sessions, but don’t assume that all faculty members will be able to do this.
+- Faculty office hours for Fall 2021 may be “virtual” rather than in-person.
+Many faculty members have the ability to hold Zoom sessions, so check with your instructor regarding Office Hours policies.

 Professor and Chair, Department of Anthropology